Screening for older men

 What is bowel cancer screening?

-Home testing kits are available to all men and women aged 60-74.
-The kit is looking for FOB or faecal occult blood.
+Home testing kits are available to all men and women from the age of 60-74.
 In a nutshell, the test looks for blood hidden in your pooh.
 This can be an early sign of bowel cancer.
 The test is very easy to do.
-You wipe a bit of pooh on a special card and send it in the envelope supplied to the laboratory.
+You collect a single bit of pooh using a small plastic stick (provided), put it in a sample bottle and send it in the envelope supplied to the laboratory.
+The screening kit used in England is the faecal immunochemical test kit – known as the FIT kit.

-No. An additional one-off test called bowel scope screening (or flexible sigmoidoscopy screening - flexi-sig) is available in some areas.
-This is offered to men and women at the age of 55.
+No. There used to be an additional one-off test called bowel scope screening (or flexible sigmoidoscopy screening - flexi-sig) in some areas.
+This is no longer offered.

 What is AAA?